X-R-G-B/R-Bus/docs/network/rfc/RFC.md

 2. Network Packet Global Structure

-    The packet are send over the network with the UDP protocol.
+    The packet are send compressed thanks to zstd library over the network with the UDP protocol.
+And the packet are decompressed thanks to zstd when received.
     To add some better reliability, each packet sent has a header with some information about all the packets received.